Hi I’m Zoe – Lover of life, friends, family & fun. I enjoy fitness, triathlon, travel, my dogs, snowboarding/surfing and the great outdoors.

 Fitness * Strength * Flexibility * Commitment* Nutrition * Inspiration * Friends * Fun

-I know that exercise & clean eating are the way forward, I’m making the change to be the strongest, leanest and healthiest I can be to help tame the Dragon.
+I know that exercise & clean eating are the way forward, I’m making the change to be the strongest, leanest and healthiest I can to keep this wheezy old woman moving and taking part.
+A few tweaks in the over 50’s training plan inlcudes more strength training and protien and carb timing with training and racing.

 Email me to find out more: firstname.lastname@example.org